 If you don’t regularly do these things, it shouldn’t be any surprise that your maple fretboard got dirty.
 Without taking the extra measures, it’s inevitable that that crud will build up on it over time.

-Whether you have a guitar with a maple fretboard that could use a cleaning or you’re a new owner of one and want to know how to take care of yours in the future, the advice here will help you safely keep yours looking and feeling healthy.
+Whether you have a guitar with a maple fretboard that could use a cleaning or you’re a new owner of one and want to know how to take care of yours in the future, the advice here will help you safely keep yours looking and feeling healthy and help your eye out for issues such as fret sprout.

 Always remember never to use lemon oil products on maple fretboards – the ones made for guitars are considered safe for other fretboard woods like rosewood and ebony, but maple doesn’t tolerate it well.